-Generally, section 59(e) allows each partner to make an election to deduct the partner's distributive share of the partnership's otherwise deductible qualified expenditures ratably over 10 years (3 years for circulation expenditures), beginning with the tax year in which the expenditures were made (or for intangible drilling and development costs, over the 60-month period beginning with the month in which such costs were paid or incurred).
+Generally, section 59(e) allows each partner to make an election to deduct their distributive share of the partnership's otherwise deductible qualified expenditures ratably over 10 years (3 years for circulation expenditures).
+The deduction is taken beginning with the tax year in which the expenditures were made (or for intangible drilling and development costs, over the 60-month period beginning with the month in which such costs were paid or incurred).

-The term "qualified expenditures" includes only the following types of expenditures paid or incurred during the tax year:
+The term "gualified expenditures" includes only the following types of expenditures paid or incurred during the tax year.

 - Circulation expenditures.

-- Research and experimental expenditures.
+- Research and experimental expenditures. •

 - Intangible drilling and development costs.

-Mining exploration and development costs.
+- Mining exploration and development • costs

-If a partner makes the election, these items are not treated as tax preference items.
+If a partner makes the election, these items are not treated as AMT tax preference items.